GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 [verify]Turrigiano, G. (2012).
 Homeostatic synaptic plasticity: Local and global mechanisms for stabilizing neuronal function.
 Cold Spring Harbor Perspectives in Biology, 4(1), a005736. https://doi.org/10.1101/cshperspect.a005736

 [verify]van der Kolk, B. A. (2014).
 The body keeps the score: Brain, mind, and body in the healing of trauma.
 Viking.

+* You're caged, and don't even dare to look at the bars, let alone try to bend them.
+Ask Why.
+* You don't have to be friends with everybody
+* They don't need more awareness, they need learning, contradiction induction, and neuroplasticity.
+* INduction series?
+* Praise = Idealization - You are as I want you, not as you want you; Rebuke = Devalue - You are not as I want you, but as you want you; Recognition = Valuing - Thank you for being as I want you, not as you want you; Non-interference Approach = Discard of other - Though I have the capacity to assist, they are not of value to me.
+* DIMMER, DARVO, IDD (It's Not You)
+* See you outside the gates of hell, (juxtaposition)
+* Good vs Evil: Continuity of body-minds vs Discontinuity of body-minds
+* Adler, reframed:
+From: No experience is in itself a cause of our success or failure.
+We do not suffer from the shock of our experiences -- the so-called trauma -- but instead we make out of them whatever suits our purposes.
+We are not determined by our experiences, but the meaning we give them is self-determining.

+To: No input (feedback) is in itself what determines our continuity or discontinuity.
+We do not suffer from the dissonant contradictions of our memories -- the trauma -- but instead our amygdala marks this input (feedback) as discontinuous when barriers to our continuity (existence) inevitably arrive.
+We are not determined by our memories, but by the amygdala-filtered threat of discontinuity determined by our present correlates.

 Induction Contradiction Paradoxes: